 DEVELOP YOUR COMMUNITY PROGRAM

 If you can’t find an existing program, you’ll have to develop your own program.
-The simplest approach to developing a program is to think through all the program details with your staff, community members, and stakeholders.
-Here are some things you’ll want to think about:
+The simplest approach to develop a program is to think through all the program details with your staff, community members, and stakeholders.
+Here are some things to consider:

 - Name of the program